How the Learning Journey works

 The Learning Journey is a service provided for all subscribers to TheSchoolRun at no extra cost.
 If you are already a subscriber then you will automatically have full access to this service.

-If you are a registered user of the site and would like to trial Learning Journey, why not sign up for a 14-day trial subscription to TheSchoolRun today for just £1.97?
+If you are a registered user of the site and would like to trial Learning Journey, why not sign up for a FREE 14-day trial subscription today?
 You will instantly gain access to the Learning Journey, as well as all the worksheets, learning packs and SATS practice papers on the site, that are currently locked to you.

 We all know that children work better when they are working towards a specific goal and there are rewards along the way.